linuxfold/BLAST-Studio/README.md

 Local BLAST Studio is a native macOS app for running the NCBI BLAST+ command-line suite locally through a GUI.
 It wraps your installed BLAST+ binaries, scans your local BLAST database folder, manages downloads with NCBI's `update_blastdb.pl`, and keeps the generated command line visible before each run.

+>If installing from precompiled .dmg, after dragging the app into your Aplications, type: xattr -dr com.apple.quarantine /Applications/LocalBlastStudio.app

 The app is intentionally local-first.
 It does not contact NCBI on launch, and it does not upload query sequences.
 It contacts NCBI only when you explicitly click **Refresh Catalog** or **Download Selected**.

 ## Features